tasuki/sbs-enchiridion/enchiridion/1890-george-long.md

 (flatter) him as another does?
 You will be unjust, then, and insatiable, if you do not part with the price, in return for which those things are sold, and if you wish to obtain them for nothing.
 Well, what is the price of lettuces?
-An obolus[10] perhaps.
+An obolus perhaps.
 If, then, a man gives up the obolus, and receives the lettuces, and if you do not give up the obolus and do not obtain the lettuces, do not suppose that you receive less than he who has got the lettuces; for as he has the lettuces, so you have the obolus which you did not give.
 In the same